ministryofjustice/opg-use-an-lpa/docs/runbooks/logs/searching_logs.md

 ```
 | filter responsecode like /(?i)(4\d\d)/
 ```
-Displaying that fields that you want to see:
+Displaying the fields that you want to see:
 ```
 | DISPLAY datetime, responsecode, logmessage
 ```